a-One-Fan/ComfyUI-Blenderesque-Nodes/README.md

 Usage:<br><br>
 Nodes will accept most inputs, akin to Blender's implicit conversion between vectors, floats, colors, and image types thereof.<br>
-Nodes will output Blender-like data, and an image for general Comfy usage.<br>
+Nodes will output special Blender-like data that gets automatically converted if used on non-Blenderesque nodes.<br>
-Differently sized images are automatically cropped/padded like Blender's compositor.
+Differently sized images are automatically cropped/padded like Blender's compositor.<br>
-You should prefer to use the Blender-like data output between these nodes, to reduce loss in precision from excessive colorspace transforms, or avoid very small images inteded for a simple preview, among other possible issues.<br>

 <details>
 <summary>Changelog</summary>
 <br>
 <ul>
+<br><br>
+<li>Implicit conversion of Blender data when used on other nodes - merging the regular and Image outputs on all nodes, and allowing that single output to be seamlessly used with any node</li>
+<li>Updated demo image</li>
+<li>Fixed output coloring for mix/map range nodes</li>
+<li>Minor bugfixes</li>
 <br><br>
 <li>Improvements to RGB widget triplets across (hopefully) all nodes</li>
 <li>RGB node widget auto-relabelling</li>